MalekWFC/customer_churn_powerbi/README.md

 ## Project Overview

-This customer churn analysis project was developed to investigate churn rates and uncover the key reasons why customers are leaving a telecom service, using Power BI.
+This customer churn analysis project was developed to analyze customer behavior, churn patterns, and retention metrics using Power BI.

-The goal of the project is to help business teams understand churn behavior, identify high-risk customer segments, and take data-driven action to improve customer retention through interactive dashboards and visual storytelling.
+The goal of the project is to help business and customer success teams monitor key churn KPIs, identify at risk customer segments, and understand the major factors driving churn through interactive dashboards and data-driven insights.

-The project includes data transformation, DAX measures and calculated columns, exploratory analysis, and multi-page dashboard design.

 ---

 ## Data Sources

 ### Telecom Dataset
+### Customer Dataset
-The dataset used in this project is a fictional telecom dataset from **Databel**, designed to simulate real-world customer churn scenarios.
-It contains customer-related information such as demographics, contract types, payment methods, international and data plan usage, and churn status used to analyze churn behavior and retention trends.
+The dataset used in this project is the **Databel-Data** Excel file, which contains customer-related information such as demographics, subscription details, usage behavior, service interactions, and churn status — designed to simulate real-world customer churn analytics scenarios.

 ### Dataset Fields Include
 - `CustomerID` – Unique customer identifier